 - Speak to your doctor first if you are breastfeeding or pregnant

-- Because of its acidity, it's possible drinking too much might cause dental problems by eroding tooth enamel.
+- Because of the acidity, it's possible drinking too much might cause dental problems by eroding tooth enamel.
 One report describes this happening although the girl consumed 8 oz (250 ml) of apple cider vinegar a day.
 This is much more than is typically consumed.

 - Be careful using near the eyes.
 Vinegar is used for many reasons other than weight loss -even shampoo – so this is just smart to remember.

 - Apple cider vinegar might reduce blood sugar levels by slowing the absorption of sugar into the blood.
 It also seems to make insulin work better.
-This can be both good and problematic for diabetics who take medications.
+This can be both good and bad for diabetics who take medications.
 Speak to your doctor if you take diabetes medications.

 - Be careful with apple cider vinegar tablets/capsules.
 If they get stuck in the throat, they can burn the throat /esophagus.
 When in doubt, liquid vinegar is better.
 Another reason to avoid the tablets is some brands tested may not even contain vinegar at all.